Refugee Language Program

 Refugees holding Temporary Protection Visas, those on Bridging E Visas as well as Habeas Corpus asylum seekers are eligible to enrol.
 In some cases we also accept refugees who have permanent resident status.

-If you wish to enroll yourself or a client, please download the enrollment form and email it to the coordinator at
+If you wish to enrol yourself or a client, please download the enrollment form and email it to the coordinator at

 Classes are held in: